skills/publish-docker-images/.github/steps/1-step.md

              docker push ghcr.io/{{ full_repo_name | lower }}/stackoverflown:main
    ```

-   This job checks out the code, logs in to the GitHub Container Registry using the `GITHUB_TOKEN` (which has `packages: write` permissions), and then builds and pushes the Docker image.
+   This job checks out the repository code, authenticates to the GitHub Container Registry using `GITHUB_TOKEN`, builds the Docker image, and publishes it to the registry.

 1. Commit and push your changes to the `main` branch.
-1. As you push your changes Mona will prepare the next step in this exercise!
+1. When you push your changes, the workflow you just created should also run for the first time.
+Monitor it in the [**Actions**](https://github.com/{{ full_repo_name }}/actions) tab and **ensure it completes successfully**.

 <details>
 <summary>Having trouble? 🤷</summary><br/>